aadam-ali/second-brain/public/Kubernetes Pod Restart Policies.md

+---
-# Kubernetes Pod Restart Policies
+title: Kubernetes Pod Restart Policies
+---
 Kubernetes cannot restart pods but can restart the containers running within pods, this is done by the Kubelet.
 If a pod fails, a new one is created to replace it and the failed one is deleted.